 The decision to build custom AI comes down to whether the ceiling is real and whether the value of removing it is large enough to justify the investment.

-The 10-hour rule.
-If your product team is collectively spending more than 10 PM-hours per week on synthesis, documentation, and reporting, and off-the-shelf tools are not solving it because of integration or taxonomy gaps, the business case for a custom build is usually positive.
+A 10-PM-hour heuristic.
+If your product team is collectively spending more than about 10 PM-hours per week on synthesis, documentation, and reporting, and off-the-shelf tools are not solving it because of integration or taxonomy gaps, the business case for a deeper workflow build is usually worth scoping.

 The compliance trigger.
 If data handling obligations mean you cannot use SaaS AI tools for your primary use case, skip the evaluation phase and go straight to scoping a private deployment.